fabiocchetti/wide-github/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ### Changelog

+**3.1.0**
+- Improved CSS compatibility with the new GitHub layout.
+- Fixed flickering issue when switching between tabs.
+- Improved URL and page navigation.
+- General CSS refactoring and JS performance optimization.

 **3.0.0**
 - Extension re-built from the ground up with native Manifest V3 support.